Banana snickerdoodle cookies are delicious and tender with a cake-like texture. These gluten free cookies are irresistible with a cold glass of milk!

 I have not tried that.
 If you want to use some almond flour or coconut flour, you can substitute up to half the amount of gluten free flour blend.
 It may make these cookies a little more dense, but they should still work out okay.

 If you want to leave the egg out, you can!
 No need for another egg replacer, since the bananas can work as a binder.
 The only difference is that without an actual egg, these cookies won’t be quite as light and cakey.
 They should still taste good, though!

 More gluten free banana desserts:

 - Gluten Free Banana Bread with Chocolate Chunks

 Disclosure: This post contains affiliate links.

 Banana Snickerdoodle Cookies.

-Add the bananas to the butter mixture and beat on low speed.
+- Add the bananas to the butter mixture and beat on low speed.
 Mix together the flour, salt, and spices and sift into the butter and banana mixture and mix until just combined.

-Spoon the batter onto parchment paper lined baking sheets.
+- Spoon the batter onto parchment paper lined baking sheets, leaving about an inch between each cookie.
 Bake for 11-13 minutes or until nicely golden brown.